 Consuming a large amount of alcohol is known to cause a person to become depressed, anxious, or even manic.
 Alcohol acts on the neurotransmitters in the brain that are responsible for controlling emotions, so it can be difficult to determine whether alcohol is directly responsible for a schizoaffective disorder.

-Unfortunately, people with schizoaffective disorder are prone to alcohol or drug abuse.
+Unfortunately, people with schizoaffective disorder are prone to alcohol or drug use.
 Many people with psychiatric disorders use alcohol in an attempt to mask their disturbing symptoms.

 Alcohol can contribute to the symptoms of schizoaffective disorder, and may have psychotic effects of its own.
 This condition is referred to as alcohol-related psychosis and may result from a variety of different reasons, which include: